School Committee - October 11, 2023

 Yeah, Adam.

-So I had a couple of questions.
+Thank you.
+So, so I had a couple of questions.

-I know we're super early in the process.
+Um, well, actually I guess one, one note, I know we're super early in the process.

-So I think when you talk about the recommendations and the change of order, so I think that it makes sense to me.
+Um, so, um, I think when you talk about the, the recommendations and the change of order, um, so I think that it makes sense to me.
+Um, and I understand kind of the thought process there.
+Um, my one note would be, you know, having children who've just really started to go through this process, um, and their friends going through this process.

-And so I think in those cases, to the extent that we can ask teachers to say, here's how kind of,
+It's a little more on the line.
+Um, and so I think in those cases, to the extent that we can ask teachers to say, here's how kind of a, a maybe more challenging course could work.

-If that isn't something that's going to work for you, for your schedule, for your extracurriculars, for your stress level, et cetera, then here is the other course or the other alternative that we recommend.
+Um, you know, if you are committed to this level or, or, you know, this is what it's going to take, um, then choose this course.
+If that isn't something that's going to work for you, for your schedule, for your extracurriculars, for your stress level, et cetera, then, um, you know, here is, is the other course or the other alternative that we recommend, but trying to, to make it more of here's how we can be successful in different places, um, for those students.

-If I can address that one real quick.
+Thanks for that.
+Um, if I can address that one real quick.

 Yeah, certainly.